RafaelBroseghini/site/content/posts/pi.md

 We would add the `Application` yaml under the correct path in the `apps` folder and the `root` application will take care of [auto syncing](https://argo-cd.readthedocs.io/en/stable/user-guide/auto_sync/) it for us!

 Now head over to the ArgoCD UI `/argocd` path, and hard refresh your `root` application.
 You should see the `argocd` application show up and auto sync.

+### Conclusion

+Using the structure at [github.com/rafaelbroseghini/homelab/argocd](https://github.com/rafaelbroseghini/homelab/argocd) allows me to manage a lightweight k8s cluster in my Raspberry Pi 5.
+Feel free to clone/fork the repo and suggest any changes!